tweenjs/tween.js/NOTES.md

 - **01 — Timeline.update() scrub-back detection** [`dev-docs/01-timeline-update-scrub-detection.md`](dev-docs/01-timeline-update-scrub-detection.md)
   Fixes an auto-restart bug where late-offset children overwrote early children at the start of a restarted cycle.
-Introduces `_lastUpdateTime` traking and direction-aware eager-restart/clamp gating in `update()`. ✅
+Introduces `_lastUpdateTime` tracking and direction-aware eager-restart/clamp gating in `update()`. ✅
+- **02 — Timeline restart boundary alignment** [`dev-docs/02-timeline-restart-boundary-alignment.md`](dev-docs/02-timeline-restart-boundary-alignment.md)
+  Fixes a sub-frame timing drift between repeated short timelines and longer equivalent timelines.
+Stores the ideal `_startTime + _duration` boundary on finish and snaps `start()` to it. ✅